 - I block off 3 hours every Saturday morning to blog.
-I grab my laptop, my headphones, jack them in and open VLC to my playlist.
+I grab my laptop and my headphones, jack them in and open VLC to my playlist.
 I like AJAPAI to write to – look him up on SoundCloud.
 I use Word to capture my posts, so I can easily highlight and do a word count.
 My goal is 5 500+ word posts a day, enough for a week.
-I go sit out on my deck and let everyone in my family know that I need quiet time to write.
+I sit out on my deck and let everyone in my family know I need quiet time to write.

-- The next hour is editing (my wife typically reviews for content and grammar), posting into WordPress (using the schedule function) and searching Flickr creative commons for imagery to go with each post.
+- The next hour is editing (my wife typically reviews for content and grammar), posting into WordPress (using the schedule function), and searching Flickr creative commons for imagery to go with each post.
 Once I find a good image, I copy and paste the text, drop in the image, run an SEO check, then use this headline analysis tool to come up with a good headline.
-I can set up 5 posts in about an hour.
+I can set up five posts in about an hour.
 So I’m usually done in 3 hours.

 - Every weekday morning, I review my topics to see what might be currently relevant.
 I move my standing desk to its uppermost position, pull down the roller blind background behind me, move my laptop into position, load up my recording software, plug in my Snowball microphone, adjust the lighting, load my PC’s camera and video capture app, then click record.
 I talk for about 3-5 minutes on the topic of the day, then hit stop.

-- I then unplug the Snowball and plug in my Plantronics USB headset, fire up Audacity, then hit record.
-I record the show then hit stop and save.
+- I then unplug the Snowball, plug in my Plantronics USB headset, fire up Audacity, and then hit record.
+I record the show, then hit stop and save.

-- First, I edit the audio by running the following sequence to make my voice sound awesome a) leveler b) normalize, c) compress and finally d) equalize with bass boost.
-I then add my pre-created intro and outro (YouTube has some great public domain music available for both video and audio use) upload it to my site, edit the XML feed, save it, and then load iTunes to make sure that the podcast is registered properly.
+- First, I edit the audio by running the following sequence to make my voice sound awesome a) leveler, b) normalize, c) compress, and finally, d) equalize with bass boost.
+I then add my pre-created intro and outro (YouTube has some great public domain music available for both video and audio use), upload it to my site, edit the XML feed, save it, and then load iTunes to make sure that the podcast is registered properly.
 Takes about 10 minutes in total.